kubernetes-sigs/lws/keps/849-DisaggregatedSet-HPA/README.md

 We introduce a new CRD, `DisaggregatedSetRoleScaler`, in the `disaggregatedset.x-k8s.io/v1` API group.
 It exposes the `/scale` subresource so any autoscaler can drive it.

-Each `DisaggregatedSetRoleScaler` instance targets exactly one `(DisaggregatedSet, role)` pair via a `targetRef`.
+Instances of `DisaggregatedSetRoleScaler` are **created by the DisaggregatedSet controller**, one per role that has `scaling.mode: External`.
+Their names are deterministic — `<disaggregatedset>-<role>` — so users know in advance what to point their HPA/KEDA object at.
+The scaler is owned by the DisaggregatedSet, so garbage collection follows the standard Kubernetes cascade (see [Design Details](#disaggregatedsetrolescaler-api) for the exact ownerRef fields).

 To opt into external scaling, the user:

 1. Sets `scaling.mode: External` on the role inside the `DisaggregatedSet` spec.
-2. Creates a `DisaggregatedSetRoleScaler` whose `targetRef` names the DisaggregatedSet and role.
-3. Creates an HPA (or KEDA `ScaledObject`) whose `scaleTargetRef` names the scaler CR.
+2. Creates an HPA (or KEDA `ScaledObject`) whose `scaleTargetRef` names the deterministic scaler (`<ds>-<role>`).

+That's it.
+The scaler CR appears on the next DS reconcile — the user does not author it.
+The autoscaler is responsible for the first write to `spec.replicas` (HPA enforces its `minReplicas` floor unconditionally; KEDA writes via its scale-from-zero paths; custom autoscalers with their own floor bootstrap themselves).
+Until that first write, the role is held at 0 replicas and the DS reports a `WaitingForScaler` condition.

-The DisaggregatedSet controller then reads the desired replica count for that role from `scaler.spec.replicas` on every reconcile and writes back `scaler.status.replicas` and `scaler.status.selector` so the HPA loop closes.
+The DisaggregatedSet controller reads the desired replica count for each External role from its scaler's `spec.replicas` on every reconcile and writes back `scaler.status.replicas` and `scaler.status.selector` so the HPA loop closes.

 ### User Stories

 #### Story 1: KEDA scales prefill on queue depth

 An SRE runs a disaggregated vLLM deployment.
 Prefill is bottlenecked on request queue depth exposed via a Prometheus metric; decode is bottlenecked on GPU memory bandwidth.
 They want KEDA to scale prefill from 2 to 20 based on queue depth, and keep decode at a static 4.

+They apply two objects.
+The `DisaggregatedSet` marks `prefill` as `External`; the DS controller creates a scaler named `my-llm-serving-prefill` on the next reconcile.
+KEDA's `ScaledObject` targets that (deterministic) scaler name and provides `minReplicaCount: 2`, which KEDA writes on its first tick to bootstrap the role from zero.

 ```yaml
 apiVersion: disaggregatedset.x-k8s.io/v1